-Parameter Description -build Rebuilds and relinks all files in the current build configuration. -make Brings the current build configuration up to date by compiling, assembling, and linking only the files that have changed since the last build. configuration configuration, the name of the configuration you want to build, which can either be one of the predefined configurations Debug or Release, or a name that you define yourself.
-For more information about build configurations, see Projects and build configurations, page 80. (wild card character), the -clean, -build, and -make commands will a process all configurations defined in the project. cstat_analyze Analyzes the project using C-STAT and generates information about the number of messages.
-For more information, see the C-STAT ® Static Analysis Guide . cstat_clean Cleans the C-STAT message database for the project.
-For more information, see the C-STAT® Static Analysis Guide. -log errors Displays build error messages. -log warnings Displays build warning and error messages. -log info Displays build warning and error messages, and messages issued by the #pragma message preprocessor directive. -log all Displays all messages generated from the build, for example compiler sign-on information and the full command line. -parallel number Specifies the number of parallel processes to run the compiler in to make better use of the cores in the CPU. -varfile argvarfile Makes custom argument variables defined in a workspace scope available to the build engine by specifying the file to use.
+Parameter Description -build Rebuilds and relinks all files in the current build configuration. -make config Brings the current build configuration up to date by compiling, assembling, and linking only the files that have changed since the last build. configuration, the name of the configuration you want to build, which can either be one of the predefined configurations Debug or Release, or a name that you define yourself.
+For more information about build configurations, see Projects and build configurations , page 80. (wild card character), the -clean, -build, and -make commands will a process all configurations defined in the project. -log errors Displays build error messages. -log warnings Displays build warning and error messages. -log info Displays build warning and error messages, and messages issued by the #pragma message preprocessor directive. -log all Displays all messages generated from the build, for example compiler sign-on information and the full command line. -parallel number Specifies the number of parallel processes to run the compiler in to make better use of the cores in the CPU. -varfile file Makes custom-defined argument variables become defined in a workspace scope available to the build engine by specifying the file to use.
+See Configure Custom Argument Variables dialog box, page 74.